 SINP Documents Requirement 2021

 Here are key documents to apply SINP Express entry and OID sub-category:

-Note: The processing time varies based on validity and accuracy of individual applications and documents.
-Some applications may take longer than estimated processing time if OINP is waiting for extra documents or for a reply of procedural fairness letter.
+Note: The processing time varies based on the validity and accuracy of individual applications and documents.
+Some applications may take longer than estimated processing time if SINP is waiting for extra documents or for a reply of procedural fairness letter.

-As per the Saskatchewan Points Calculator or Point’s assessment grid, as an applicant you need to score at least 60 points out of 100 to apply under an SINP International Skilled Worker (ISW) sub-category.
-Below are the selection parameters for Saskatchewan- International Skilled Worker sub-category.
+As per the Saskatchewan Points Calculator or Point’s assessment grid, as an applicant, you need to score at least 60 points out of 110 to apply under a SINP International Skilled Worker (ISW) sub-category.
+Below is the selection parameters for Saskatchewan- International Skilled Worker sub-category.
 The points that you will claim will be accepted based on the validity of supporting documents you provide for the same.